Make YOURSELF Indispensable!

-Build a Bigger Network and Increase Your Market Value
+Build a Bigger Network to Increase Your Market Value

 Since leaving the industry, I have learned that having a well-established professional network of executives was critical to building my business and a great way to ensure career security.
 I strongly advise both friends and clients to plan at least one networking lunch a month.
 Despite my well-advised suggestion, I know few are actually following it.

 Take a look at your marketing counterpart.
-The marketing industry has many associations, which provide great networking opportunities for marketing executives.
+The marketing industry has many associations which provide great networking opportunities for marketing executives.
 Marketers also have agency relationships that allow them opportunities to brainstorm with other marketing experts.
-In the areas of Finance and IT, executives also have their own associations and networking groups readily available.
+In finance and IT, executives also have their own associations and networking groups readily available.

 Why Would Sales Executives Need Networking Groups?